blaenk/blaenk.github.io/provider/notes/gdb.markdown

 # Core Files

-A core file contains a detailed description of the program's state when it crashed, such as the contenst of the stack(s), CPU's registers, and values of statically allocated variables.
+A core file contains a detailed description of the program's state when it crashed, such as the contents of the stack(s), CPU's registers, and values of statically allocated variables.

 Usually when a core dump file is generated, it's placed in the current directory named `core` or some variation of it.
 It may be necessary to increase the shell's core dump resource limit with the command: